crypto-org-chain/nft-webtool/README.md

 ## Warning

-Crypto.org Chain NFT Manager Example Code is currently in the alpha development phase and subjects to changes.
+Crypto.org Chain NFT Manager Example Code is currently in the alpha development phase and subject to changes.
 Before proceeding, please be aware of the following:

 - This software is not production-ready, do not use in production systems.